rerun-io/rerun/examples/python/point_tracks/README.md

         rr2.log("point_tracks/lines", rr2.LineStrips2D(segments))
 ```

-This will stop updating the point position when it is not visible, however, if no point is visible the points will stay at the last logged position.
+This will stop updating the point position when it is not visible, however, if no point is visible, the points will stay at the last logged position.
 An easy way to avoid this, is to always call `rr.log_cleared` prior to logging the points.
 This way, we always start from a clean slate at each time step.

 ```python
 for i, time_step in enumerate(time_steps):